mikemcbride/vite-vue-tailwind-starter/README.md

 `/api` routes are automatically proxied for use with running serverless functions locally alongside the app with `vercel dev`.
 I use Vercel, so this setup is optimized to make it easy for me.
 If I run `vc dev` instead of `npm run dev`, and the project is configured, Vercel will run the UI on a separate port and proxy API calls to the node app running on `:3000`.

-It comes with a `<Counter>` component that has increment/decrement buttons to update a "count" value.
+It comes with a `<CounterButtons>` component that has increment/decrement buttons to update a "count" value.
 This component has tests built out so you have a reference for how to set up future tests.

 `<MyComponent>` file exists but it just displays some text - "Let's get started".
 This is the file you'll use for prototyping.
 Rename as you see fit.